 And indeed, many of us relish in those ideals.
 The most memorable rides are often the hardest ones, and it’s rare that a group road ride doesn’t devolve into an impromptu road race.
 It’s cool to be fit.
 It’s cool to be fast.

 Few people will argue that road cycling is, by its very nature, hard.
 Tell your non-cycling friends that you climbed for an hour straight last Saturday and many will look at you like you’ve got horns growing out of your head.
 The best rides in hindsight indeed often seem the most miserable at the time.
 Strava, the self-proclaimed “social network for athletes”, is largely built on the premise of continually challenging yourself to get better, to compare your performances to those of others – and it’s hugely popular.
 The word, strava, is literally the Swedish translation of “strive”.
-That last ride you did was pretty good, but hey, you know?
+That last ride you did was pretty good, but hey, you know what?
 You should strive to do better next time.

 All of this ignores the bigger picture.
 If you ride on the road, that doesn’t necessarily mean you’re interested in pinning on a number every weekend.
 Is it a bad thing to not have a training goal in mind every time you clip into your pedals?
 Are sunshine, fresh air, and exploration not worthy pursuits?